paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-012-federal-regulation-and-development-of-power.md

 Subsec. (b)(1)(A)(ii).
 Pub.
 L. 117–58, § 40105(b)(1)(A), inserted “or interregional benefits” after “interstate benefits”.

 Subsec. (b)(1)(C).
 Pub.
 L. 117–58, § 40105(b)(1)(B), added subpar.
 (C) and struck out former subpar.
-(C), which related to State commission or other authority withholding approval of construction or giving conditional approval that will not result in significant reduction of transmission congestion in interstate commerce or is not economically feasible.
+(C) which related to State commission or other authority withholding approval of construction or giving conditional approval that will not result in significant reduction of transmission congestion in interstate commerce or is not economically feasible.

 Subsec. (e)(1).
 Pub.
 L. 117–58, § 40105(c), substituted “modify, and operate and maintain, the transmission facilities and, in the determination of the Commission, the permit holder has made good faith efforts to engage with landowners and other stakeholders early in the applicable permitting process, the” for “modify the transmission facilities, the”.

 Subsec. (i)(2).
 Pub.
 L. 117–58, § 40105(d)(1), substituted “shall provide” for “may provide”.

 Subsec. (i)(4).
 Pub.
 L. 117–58, § 40105(d)(2), substituted “the Secretary determines that the members of the compact are in disagreement after the later of—” and subpars.
 (A) and (B) for “the members of the compact are in disagreement and the Secretary makes, after notice and an opportunity for a hearing, the finding described in subsection (b)(1)(C).”

+#### Wage Rate Requirements
+For provisions relating to rates of wages to be paid to laborers and mechanics on projects for construction, alteration, or repair work funded under div.
+D or an amendment by div.
+D of Pub.
+L. 117–58, including authority of Secretary of Labor, see [section 18851 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section18851&num=0&edition=prelim), The Public Health and Welfare.

 <a id="section-824q"></a>